 The gross carrying amount of a financial asset is written off when the Group has no reasonable expectations of recovering a financial asset in its entirety or a portion thereof.
-For corporate customers, the Group individually makes an assessment with respect to the timing and amount of write-off based on whether there is a reasonable expectation of recovery.
+The Group individually makes an assessment with respect to the timing and amount of write-off based on whether there is a reasonable expectation of recovery.
 The Group expects no significant recovery from the amount written off.
 However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Group's procedures for recovery of amounts due.
+Based on its experience, there have been no recoveries after 365 days.